Digital Photos Online with Jalbum

 Once you have completed the sign-up process, and you are logged into your account, you have the ability to publish albums and track them within your account, designate other people within the system as contacts, send and receive messages with contacts, tag other people's albums as favorites, and modify your profile.

-We won't get into the details of all that you can do within your online Jalbum profile.
-Rather, we will focus on what is needed for creating your first photo album.
+I won't get into the details of all that you can do within your online Jalbum profile.
+Rather, I will focus on what is needed for creating your first photo album.
 Begin by clicking on the "Jalbum Software" button in the green menu bar located at the top of most, if not every, page on the Jalbum site.

 Download the latest version of Jalbum, which as of this writing is 8.0.
 During the download process, you can make a financial contribution to the Jalbum project if you would like to support their efforts.